Kronborg Castle - Hamlets Castle

 World Heritage List

-Kronborg Castle was added to the World Heritage List year 2000 - by the UN organization UNESCO - and is now a member of the world's cultural legacy.
+Kronborg Castle (Kronborg Slot) was added to the World Heritage List year 2000 - by the UN organization UNESCO - and is now a member of the world's cultural legacy.

-The chapel at Kronborg Castle with the original interior and the pew on the gallery for the King and Royal family is from the period of King Frederik II and was the only building that was saved by the fire in 1629.
+The Chapel at Kronborg Castle with the original interior and the pew on the left gallery for the King and Royal family from 1582 - and during the reign of King Frederik II.
 The baroque organ is from the period of his son King Christian IV.
+The Chapel was the only building that survived the fires in 1629 - and still functions as a Parish Church and romantic Wedding Chapel.

 Holger Danske or "Holger the Dane" is an important national symbol for all Danes - and his statue is placed in the dark Casemates of Kronborg.
-He is visited by several hundred thousand tourists every year.
-The myth from the Danish history around 1495 - is that Holger Danske will wake and defend his country if Denmark ever should be in danger or be invaded by anyone.
+He is visited by several hundred thousand Danes and tourists every year.
+The myth from 1495 - and ancient Danish history tells us - that Holger Danske - the Danes national hero - will wake up to defend and rescue his country - if Denmark ever should be in danger by invading foreign intruders or intervening enemies that can harm or threaten the Danish kingdom and the Danes.
+And some visitors claim - that they have seen him move a bit - while impatiently preparing for action.

 The private royal rooms

-The statue of the sleeping Danish hero "Holger the Dane" in the dungeons of Kronborg.
+The statue of the sleeping Danish national Hero "Holger the Dane" in the dungeons of Kronborg.
+"Holger Danske" will wake up to defend and rescue his country if Denmark ever should be in danger.

-The setting of William Shakespeare's famous tragedy Hamlet is performed at Kronborg Castle in historical surroundings - and is a fantastic experience for all spectators.
+The setting of William Shakespeare's famous tragedy Hamlet is occasionally performed at Kronborg Castle in historical surroundings - and is a historic experience for all spectators.
+Kronborg Castle.

 The former Royal Castle Kronborg

-Tourists flock by thousands and visit the former Royal Castle Kronborg every year - and the yellow sandstone has a rustic and very inviting appearance.
+Tourists flock by thousands and visit the former Royal Castle Kronborg every year - and the yellow sandstone walls have a rustic and very inviting appearance - that can tell endless stories.

 Return previous